 Leaving the scheme

-Similarly, the business can stop using the margin scheme at any time – it will simply change the way it accounts for VAT on the return, accounting for VAT on the full sales price instead of just the profit.
+The business can stop using the margin scheme at any time.
+It will simply change the way it accounts for VAT on the return, accounting for VAT on the full sales price instead of just the profit.

 If you’re interested in finding out more, call us on 01865 548465 or use our online contact form.